google/filament/README.md

 Additional dependencies may be required for your operating system.
 Please refer to the appropriate section below.

+Building the light baking pipeline is optional and requires the following packages:

+- embree 3.0+
+- libtbb-dev

 To build Filament for Android you must also install the following: